Shipwrecks of Puerto Rico: Research and documentation

-Unlike other research venues in Puerto Rico, marine archeology was lethargic in its growth.
-Until the latter half of the 20th century, public access on the documentation of the local shipwrecks was limited and featured on Shipwrecks of the Western Hemisphere, 1493-1825 by Robert Marx and Diccionario Bibliográfico-Histórico Comentado de Puerto Rico by Adolfo de Hostos.
+Unlike other research venues in Puerto Rico, marine archaeology was lethargic in its growth.
+Until the latter half of the 20th century, public access on the documentation of the local shipwrecks was limited and featured on Shipwrecks of the Western Hemisphere, 14931825 by Robert Marx and Diccionario Bibliográfico-Histórico Comentado de Puerto Rico by Adolfo de Hostos.
 In 1983, Miguel Pagán Mir published a specialized book on the shipwrecks surrounding Mona Island, Naufragios en Aguas de Isla de Mona.
 These early documents, however, had some factual errors that were disseminated in other sources.
 Despite this, 19th and 20th century wrecks were covered in newspapers and other publications that were relatively accessible.
 Older incidents, however, required research into the collection of Spanish-era papers available to the University of Puerto Rico at Río Piedras.

 A find by Miguel Pagán Mir and Jaime Braulio managed to be recreated in the A Marine Atlas of Puerto Rico.
 During the 1970s, a wreck was found at San Juan's harbor, which was researched to some extent.
 The following decade, the Institute of Puerto Rican Culture took an interest in the subject to attend issues on lack of documentation and in an effort to deal with treasure hunters.
 In 1987, legislation was passed two years after Mel Fisher claimed to have found a galleon off the coast of Vieques.
 This was, however, mostly in response to an increment in marine treasure hunting within the waters of Puerto Rico.
 A committee was created within the ICP to study the area.
 However, this increase in interest also lead to formal study stagnating.
 In 1989, Walter Cardona published the first sociocultural study on the subject sourced by contemporary documents, after becoming interested in the subject when Pagán Mir (also one of his friends) was involved in the discovery of a shipwreck off the northern coast.